erickbytes/lofipython/content/blog/python-pandas-api-oddities.rst

 **Import a DataFrame From Another Library Using the DataFrame Interchange Protocol.**

-If you're dealing with a flavor of dataframe other than pandas, keep in mind that it may support the DataFrame interchange protocol.
+If you're dealing with a flavor of dataframe other than pandas, keep in mind that it may support the DataFrame interchange protocol. `Pandas Interchange Object Documentation <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.api.interchange.from_dataframe.html#pandas.api.interchange.from_dataframe>`__

 .. code-block:: python